La Palma Guided Walking Holiday

 Day 2: Southern Volcanoes

-Easier Walk: The easier walk starts from the southern town of Los Canarios to ascend Volcan San Antonio, with a visit to the visitor centre.
+Easier Walk: This walk starts from the southern town of Los Canarios to ascend Volcan San Antonio and visit the visitor centre.
 The route then descends through the volcanic lava fields before emerging at sea level in Faro de Fuencaliente.
-At the end of the walk there is time to explore the only commercial salt pans on La Palma and seek refreshments.
-6 miles (9.5km) with ascent 700ft (210m) and descent 3,000ft (900m).
+At the end of the walk there is time to explore the only commercial salt pans on La Palma and enjoy refreshments.
+6 miles (9½km) with ascent 100 feet (30m) and descent 2,300 feet (690m).